Europa 1400: The Guild: Gameplay

 Europa 1400: The Guild is a life simulation that features realtime, role-playing and nonlinear gameplay elements, all three during combination of music between the gameplay, with the feel at home effects of the cities and set within three-dimensionally rendered open world environments.
 In this single-player game, the player controls a self-created protagonist with a unique name.
-Developed as a full 3D engine, the camera angles features a bird's-eye view, allowing to zoom and move freely around a town, to get a close look at a selected building, a npc or a object of interest, which offer a close-up view of the interior of environments by entering, and interact with its contents and inhabitants or with exterior elements outside.
+Developed as a full 3D engine, the camera angles features a bird's-eye view, allowing to zoom and move freely around a town, to get a close look at a selected building, a NPC or an object of interest, which offer a close-up view of the interior of environments by entering, and interact with its contents and inhabitants or with exterior elements outside.
 The player can click on certain areas of the screen to control the viewpoint of the protagonist with the mouse and hotkeys, to explore specific places and objects, who is never on the screen.
 The interface is controlled by the system of left-click selecting an item or action, and a right click de-selecting.

 Players are able to choose from one of 12 different career paths, and can either follow a series of missions or play the game as an open-ended simulation.
 The game also include a multiplayer mode for up to eight players.
 As the family business and social standing grows, more options become available, even high political rank.